310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Aah, if you can make this room a place to practice that'd be helpful.
+Ahh, if you can make this room a place to practice that'd be helpful.

-A frail unit like us can't ever rent practice rooms… So days like these we end up having a massive amount of free time.
+A frail unit like us can never rent practice rooms… So we end up having a massive amount of free time on days like these.
 {% endbubble %}

 {% bubble Keito %}